wikimedia/pywikibot/pywikibot/README.rst

   * python-tkinter (optional, used by some experimental GUI stuff)

-You need to have at least Python version `2.7.4 <http://www.python.org/download/>`_ or newer installed on your computer to be able to run any of the code in this package, but not 3.0-3.3.
-Support for older versions of Python is not planned and versions 2.7 and 3.4 will be dropped soon as well.
-It works fine with 3.5+ versions of Python installed.
+You need to have at least Python version `3.5.0 <http://www.python.org/download/>`_ or newer installed on your computer to be able to run any of the code in this package.
 Please refer the manual at mediawiki for further details and restrictions.

 You do not need to "install" this package to be able to make use of